tc-ca/employeehandbook-manuelemployee/email.md

     - Server: tcwebmail.tc.gc.ca
     - Domain: tc/username (insert your username)
     - Password: Your password used to log into your email
-3. Submit inforamtion and your email should automatically sync to your device
+3. Submit information and your email should automatically sync to your device

+*This setup only works on mobile devices*

 ## Accessing email outside of work ##